What's on Smithsonian Channel?

 Watch Smithsonian Channel UK over on Freesat channel 175, and continue reading to find out what's on the Smithsonian Channel schedule this month.

 OUR TOP PICK:

-Smithsonian Channel, Tuesdays from 19th January at 8pm
+Smithsonian Channel, Starts Wednesday 19th May at 8pm

 Every Sunday on Smithsonian, set out to explore Britain’s ancient history with presenter Clive Anderson and anthropologist Mary-Ann Ochota.
 The duo travel across Britain to examine old supernatural beliefs and mystic practices at ancient sites which were sacred to the ancient Britons.